-The VirIoT platform enables virtualization of IoT systems, formed by Virtual Things and IoT Brokers.
+The VirIoT Cloud of Things enables virtualization of IoT Infrastructure, formed by Virtual Things and IoT Brokers.
 VirIoT allows owners of IoT infrastructures to share them with many IoT application developers, which can simply rent the Virtual Things and the Brokers their applications need.

 The architecture is built with a microservices design in mind: each component is an autonomous subsystem exposing network interfaces.
 The core of its development are cloud-oriented and cutting edge technologies, such as Docker and Kubernetes.
 VirIoT can be discovered and supported on GitHub.

 VirIoT can be useful for small stakeholders whose applications require large-scale IoT infrastructures, who are nevertheless unable to handle the infrastructure deployment.
 VirIoT can also be useful for owners of IoT infrastructures, in order to create isolated development environments to run experimental services, before final deployment in the production system.